fabda/Myofibril_paper/README.md

 *__Install time:__* Depends mainly of your internet connection as every Python packages are downloaded and installed on the fly.

-Alternative : Use of MyBinder
+## 1 - Alternative Setup with  MyBinder

+Click on the button below to deploy a Jupyter Notebook server on the cloud:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fabda/Myofibril_paper/master)

 ## 2 - Segmentation (Deep Learning)